hachok/translations-generator/README.md

        {
            ext: "js", // "js" or "json" (extention of translations),
            path: "src/translations", // path to folder with translations
-           pattern: "translatations_", // specify pattern to use "en" instead of "translatations_en"
+           pattern: "translatations_", // (optional) specify pattern to use "en" instead of "translatations_en"
            alias: {
-               "en": "translatations_en", // you can use "en" to specify translation }
+               "en": "translatations_en", // (optional) you can use "en" to specify translation }
        }
    ```